roman-milk/roman-milk.github.io/frank-and.md

  We are back in the same bedroom and Cookie's way of trying to make me forget is to try fucking my brains out.
 I'm willing to try to forget her actions, but I honestly doubt that I ever will.
 It might fade away for a while, but sooner or later something will happen that will bring that small kernel of doubt back Some one will say something, I'll see a picture of something or an old classmate will mention that he saw Jason somewhere and it all comes back.
 I think Cookie realizes that and so she goes out of her way to spoil me rotten.

  Cookie still works at the real estate office and Pauline still works there also.
 Pauline and I have lunch every once in a while.
 She is still my eyes and ears at the office, but it has been almost eight months now and she has had nothing to report.
 I think Cookie and I are going to be okay, but I'm going to be a lot more vigilant from now on.
 Cookie knows that she has had her "One time shame on you" and that from now on I am never going to be in the "Two times shame on me" position and if she loves me as much as she says she does she will make sure that it never happens.
-Report_Story #1